Establishing a place of business

 Trade effluent is any liquid waste (other than domestic wastewater and storm water) that is discharged from a business premises to the public sewers.
 Trade effluent may contain materials such as fats, oils and grease, chemicals, detergents, heavy metal rinses or food waste.
 A Trade effluent licence can be obtained online by following this link.

 The link below will provide further detailed information on Planning and Building requirements, when establishing a place of business.
 It provides general information on the procedures entailed covering sample scenarios (e.g. opening a cafe/restaurant)

 Online Building Control Management System

 A new online Building Control Management System (BCMS) has been developed by local authorities, which enables the electronic submission of Commencement Notices, Certificates of Compliance on Completion and all ancillary documents associated with these statutory requirements to local authorities.

 The BCMS has been developed to provide a common platform for clear and consistent administration of building control matters across the local authority sector.
 It can be accessed at the following link www.localgov.ie/en/BCMS.

 FAQ's on the BCMS system.
 This includes information on documentation required and fees.

 Retail Planning Guidelines

-For information on retail planning guidelines issued by the Department of Environment, Community and Local Government, please click here
+For information on retail planning guidelines issued by the Department of Housing, Planning and Local Government, please click here

 For contact details for the local authorities in Ireland please click here